Why Bike Lanes Should Have Physical Protection from Car Traffic

 Common Bicycling Accidents and Rules of the Road

 Statistically, cyclists are most likely to collide with a car at an intersection.
-In order to minimize these accidents, it is important for cyclists and motorists to know the rules of the road and take extra precautions when approaching intersections.
+In order to minimize these accidents, it is important for cyclists and motorists in Philadelphia to know the rules of the road and take extra precautions when approaching intersections.

 Intersections are especially dangerous because cars underestimate their speed, are not on the lookout for bikes, and sometimes cannot see bikes due to other obstacles and features on the road.
 To minimize these issues, bicyclists can increase their visibility with reflective clothing, head and tail lamps, and continually stay alert for cars.

 A bicycle and car must follow rules of the road.
 Motorists and cyclists need to know which vehicle has the “right of way” at different intersections.
 For example, if there are no traffic signals at an intersection, the vehicle that arrived first has the right of way.

 The most frequent bicycle and car collision occurs where the cyclist has a stop sign and the motorist does not.
 The cyclist stops, then rides out in front of a car.
 The car then hits the cyclist.

 The next most frequent accident is the opposite scenario where the motorist has a stop sign and the cyclist does not.
 The motorist stops, then drives out in front of the cyclist.

 Some of the best ways to prevent bicycle accidents and avoid injuries are the following:

 - Always keep a proper lookout when approaching an intersection;

 - Adjust lane position to the left when approaching an intersection to ensure visibility to drivers;

 - Adjust your speed at the intersection to allow for braking quickly if necessary;